Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 ### Side projects

 My second saving grace was working on side projects.
-Working on side projects can be controversial.
+Talking about working on side projects can be controversial.
 Personally, I find them enjoyable, they fit into the current rhythm of my life, and they are a great way to learn.
-But that's me.
+But that's me (for now).
 This section is in no way prescriptive.

 My favorite side projects are ones where I recognize a skill deficient I want to explore, and come up with a fun thing to build within that domain.
 As I mentioned above, the lack of classes in the Fall and the routine of research made me feel like I was stagnating.
-Two of the projects I worked on that directly related to skills I wanted to learn were (MazeDay)[https://github.com/Jessime/MazeDay2017] and [LunchApp](https://github.com/Jessime/LunchApp).
+Two of the projects I worked on that directly related to skills I wanted to learn were [MazeDay](https://github.com/Jessime/MazeDay2017) and [LunchApp](https://github.com/Jessime/LunchApp).

-#### MazeDay

-How do you program in a team?

-That's what I wanted to know.
-I'd been using `git` as a code backup, but all of my development experience had been solo.
-I couldn't imagine how you'd coordinate writing code in a group.
-I wanted to give it a try, so in early August, I made this Facebook post:

-> Is anyone interested in working on a collaborative coding project together?
-> This concept isn't very mature, but I thought if people tossed some ideas around, maybe something would stick.
-Here, in order of "seriousness," are a few ideas I've had to get the conversation going:
-> 1. Video game: Nothing specific, just a fun game.
-> 2. Machine learning bot: This could be for a large variety of things.
-Maybe learning to play an existing video game.
-> 3. Adventure game: This would probably be a combination of Excision (the game I made last year) and Rosalind [http://rosalind.info/problems/locations/].
-> 4. Code battle: This could involves making a high level language that kids could use to learn programming... and fight each other.
-> 5. Beer tester: A cheap, portable device to test beer.
-Comes with a corresponding web app.
-> 6. Biometric app: Collects and analyzes biometric data of some kind.
-This could be simple (like reaction speeds) or complicated (saliva testing).
+TODO LINKS

+In a sentence, `LunchApp` was my first foray into the web; it taught me how much more difficult programming is when you have to think about a stack of languages and technologies, but also how powerful the web is as a software distribution platform.
+Similarly, `MazeDay` was the first time I programmed anything while leading a group; I got my first taste of how tricky it is to manage and inspire people, while getting to see what it looks like to build something you couldn't have accomplished alone.

+I can't quantify this feeling, but my impression is that these two projects had a huge influence on my career trajectory.
+First, they gave me experience that I never would have gotten if I'd continued focusing on scientific programming.
+More entertainingly, they were a major source of material during interviews.
+People love a good story, and it was easy to turn these projects into stories while discussing difficult debugging situations or architectures like Model-View-Controller.

+I wouldn't trade the time I spent on these projects for twice as much time back to spent on my main PhD project.

+## 3rd year, Spring Semester (2017)

+### Foobar

+Research was going well enough at this point that Mauro was convinced we would be able to submit a Nature paper at the beginning of February.
+Instead, on February 3rd, I got an email that began with:

+> Hi Jessime,
 >
-> Does anyone have any projects they've been interested in trying?
-I'm open to any suggests beyond the half-thought-out ideas I've mentioned.
-The goals for this are pretty much just to practice coding with other people and making some sort of program that other people would be interested in using.
->
-> I'm only tagging the people who have specifically said they're interested, but everyone should feel free to comment!

-#### LunchApp

-How do you make a webapp?

-Web technologies were another thing I desperately wanted to know about.
-For me, the draw of the web has always been about software distribution.
-I love showing my programs to people (usually more than they enjoy seeing it), but Python **sucks** at packaging/distribution.
-The web is the way around that.

-Anyway, I knew web was something I was never going to touch in my PhD (turns out I was wrong about that!), so I decided to solve another problem I was having.
-Where should my friends and I go to lunch each week?
-I'll skip describing how the app works, since that's been written elsewhere, and jump straight to the results.

-1. Despite knowing nothing, I got the app up and running smoothly.
-Behind the scenes, the code is technically a train-wreck.
-But I was able to hide most of the mess from the enduser.
-I learned a lot of important lessons about the difference between UI/UX and implementation details.
-2. I learned how hard the web is.
-There's a chance that wrapping my head around everything from hosting to HTTP requests to HTML/CSS/JS to cookies and authentication, all of which seem required for even a basic webapp as far as I can tell, was more difficult that my first forays into programming.
-It was hard.
-3. Everyone hated the app, myself included.
-Just because I could make an app that decides where we go to lunch doesn't mean I _should_ make an app that decides where we go to lunch.
-I totally underestimated how important the psychology of the experience would be.
-My friends used the app for five or six weeks, and each week we felt like the choice would have been better if we had fought it out like normal.
-The app "worked", but only made the experience worse.
-A story as old as software.

-## 3rd year, Spring Semester (2017)

-Let's submit this month!
+> Congratulations, you passed level 3 within Google's coding challenge!
+Keep playing!

+This was a pretty crazy moment.
+I had been spending weekends playing [Google foobar](https://medium.com/magentacodes/things-you-should-know-about-google-foobar-invitation-703a535bf30f).
+During the week, I was spending every possible moment trying to make figures in `matplotlib`.
+That meant I had one or two days a week that I could spend learning all about algorithms and data structures.

+I don't have much exposure to competitive programming, so I don't know how standard my process was, but this is basically how I went about solving Google's coding problems:

+1. Brute force the problem to check for understanding.
+Your code had to run in a certain amount of time which pretty much ensured that you used a reasonable combination data structures and algorithms.
+But, just to make sure I understood what the problem wanted me to achieve, I'd write some O<sup>2</sup> algorithm that would pass the first couple of test cases.
+2. Figure out where my first try was spending too much time.
+Usually, it'd be possible to identify some spot in the code that was duplicating work necessarily.
+3. Read through a bunch of Wikipedia pages to figure out which algorithm or data structure made sense for the problem.
+This is where my experience possibly differed from other applicants.
+By this point, I'd casually come across enough CS fundamentals to know which half dozen Wikipedia pages might be relevant to a given problem, but I still had to go through those six, actually understand them, and decide which to implement.
+"Oh!
+This is definitely a dynamic programming problem".
+"Oh!
+I need to build a graph and do depth first search!"
+That kind of thing.
+4. Debug.
+Of course, debugging really occurred throughout the process, but most of the problems contained tiny variations on a core concept like DFS.
+So, there would always be a stage where you had to figure out edge cases.

+Even without the internship, the exercise of working through CS basics was a wonderful learning experience.

+### Pressure

+I already knew this, but the spring semester highlight was easily motivated I am by pressure and deadlines.
+Mauro was laser focused on getting the paper out since it would be his lab's first.
+He had me _almost_ as focused.
+It's a feat to be as focused as him for any period of time...
+Anyway, part of what helped highlight the positive effect of Mauro's pressure on me was witnessing and discussing how much it didn't help Megan and David.
+Megan in particular started needing a different type of management style than Mauro was providing, and we spent a lot of lunch times talking about it.

+People default to attempting to motivate people the way they would be motivated.
+One of my aspirations in life is to understand how to identify what drives individuals how how I can provide that style of encouragement and management.

 ## 4th year, Fall Semester (2017)

+The Spring of 2017 blended into the Summer, as we went through a series of rejections.
+Each time we'd send off to a journal, I'd switch gears and try to make progress on "mega communities".
+We had some ideas for a follow-up paper which had potential, but I never had enough time to work on it before we'd have to go back to polishing the original paper for the next resubmission.
+A few weeks of not working on something is enough time for me to completely lose my flow.

-NCBI hackathon.
+### NCBI Hackathon

-Startup class.
-Also mostly falls outside of the scope of this, and should get its own post.
+August kicked off with a three day trip to the National Library of Medicine with Wes, Sherif, and Kimiko (another BCB student a year below us).

+### How to Start a Startup

+[Startup UNC](http://startup.unc.edu/index.php/about/) was the best class I've ever taken.
+I still got research done, but this class is where my brain was this semester.

+TODO LINK

+Opportunities like this are the reason I don't think my PhD was a waste, despite not going into academia.
+Did I learn and grow during my PhD?
+Absolutely.
+Did I learn and grow more than I would have in industry?
+Who knows.
+Could I have taken a class like this in industry?
+Absolutely not.

+Well, maybe if I got into YC.

+### Peter

+I was co-mentored.

+Peter and Mauro chatting.

 ## 4th year, Spring Semester (2018)

+Again, half of my brain was on the startup class this semester.
 Edits on the paper

 ## 5th year, Fall Semester (2018)